MehmetErtass/MehmetErtass/README.md

    # I'm Mehmet Ertas 👨‍💻

-A developer passionate about AI and Mobile app development
+A developer passionate about data science and Mobile app

 🌱  I currently learning Database and MLOps